Romani culture: Relations with other people

 There are still tensions between Roma and the majority population around them.
-Common complaints are that Roma steal and live off social welfare and residents often reject Romani encampments.
+Common tropes are that Roma steal and live off social welfare and residents often reject Romani encampments.
 This has led to Roma being described as "perhaps the most hated minority in Europe."
 In the UK, nomadic people in Britain (consisting mostly of Irish Travellers, but also some nomadic Romani people) became a 2005 general election issue, with Michael Howard, the then-leader of the Conservative Party promising to review the Human Rights Act 1998.
 This law, which absorbs the European Convention on Human Rights into UK primary legislation, is seen by some to permit the granting of retrospective planning permission for nomadic people.
 Severe population pressures and the paucity of greenfield sites have led to nomadic people purchasing land and setting up residential settlements almost overnight.

 Irish Travellers and nomadic Romanies argued in response that thousands of retrospective planning permissions are granted in Britain in cases involving non-Irish Traveller and non-Romani applicants each year and that statistics showed that 90% of planning applications by Roma and travellers were initially refused by local councils, compared with a national average of 20% for other applicants, potentially disproving claims of preferential treatment favouring Roma.
 They also argued that the root of the problem was that many traditional stopping-places had been barricaded off and that legislation passed by the previous Conservative government had effectively criminalised their communities by removing local authorities' responsibility to provide sites, thus leaving them with no option but to purchase unregistered new sites themselves.

 Law enforcement agencies in the United States hold regular conferences on the Roma and similar nomadic groups.

 In Denmark, there was much controversy when the city of Helsingør decided to put all Romani students in special classes in its public schools.
 The classes were later abandoned after it was determined that they were discriminatory and the Romani students were put back in regular classes.

 Romani people have traditionally avoided gadjo because non-Romani are believed to be polluting and defile the Romani world.

 The Greek Doctor A. G. Paspati made the statement in his Book from 1860, that Turks often married Romani woman, and that the Rumelian Romani dialect is nearly lost due to the rise of entirely Turkish-speaking Romani people in the Balkans.
 In 1915, Ernest Gilliat-Smith compared Turkish-speaking Roma in Bulgaria with very poor Turks rather than Romani people.
 The French orientalist Henri Bourgeois referred to the Turkish-speaking Roma as Pseudo Chingiane, especially the newspaper Laço who was published in 1910 by Emin Resa.